Why study this course

 Year three is spent in Beijing Normal University.

-During your third year in Beijing you will carry out in internship which is offered at a variety of institutions ranging from multinational companies to cultural organisations.
+During your third year in Beijing, in addition to your standard modules, you will carry out in internship which is offered at a variety of institutions ranging from multinational companies to cultural organisations.
 BNU also organises teaching placements in Chinese villages as part of its civic mission, and this can be taken as a work placement.

 Year four is spent in Cardiff University at the School of Modern Languages.